jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 ### Current Status:

-**ATTiny Firmware:** I have prototyped the software on a PDIP ATTiny board and the system control is functioning correctly.
-I have not tested the SPI code yet, but it is borrowed directly from the *rx5808-pro* project, which does work.
-The SPI interface to the RX and TX RichWave chips is identical according to the datasheets, but the frequency registers are not identical.
-The current code uses the register values for the RX chip, so it *will not work*.
+**ATTiny Firmware:** The current ATTiny firmware has been tested on the hardware platform successfully!
+There is currently an issue with the EEPROM saving/automatic loading of the previous frequency on powerup, which I need to resolve but the software is very functional.

-**Hardware:** Boards were just received from FAB, they have been tested and look good, and I will be populating them and testing them soon.
+**Hardware:** Boards were just received from FAB, they have been tested and populated and function great.
 The boards were made through OSHPark and are available [here](https://oshpark.com/shared_projects/drxYzrrf) - $12 for 3 copies.
-I would not recommend anyone purchase them until I have tested the boards to ensure they work!
+There are a couple changes I will be making for version 1.1 but they are minor and not functional.

 ![ZMR250 PCB Front](pictures/zmr250_board_v1_front.png "ZMR250 PCB Front")